OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/25 February 2023.md

 - Attempts to merge **AI with human DNA** (superhumans) will fail due to the collapse of technological infrastructure.
 - The resulting societal shift will vary by location but may lead to a more **primitive state** of existence.
-- **Starlink**, AI, and green energy goals are seen as flawed solutions.

 ---